What is Papua New Guinea's Currency?

 Must-sees in Papua New Guinean

-Order Papua New Guinean kina online, lock in the rate and collect at your local store, at the airport before you fly or have it delivered at home
+Order Papua New Guinean kina online, lock in the rate and collect at your local store or at the airport before you fly.

 - 3. Pay online